Tuesday, September 15, 2009

 My Pretentious World Tour: First Stop, Athens, Greece

-Let's face it, I'm not a household name in any country, but still the world wants my ass.
+Let's face it, I'm not a household name in any country, but still the world wants me.
 I'm going to Athens, Greece; Sutri, Italy; Montreal, Canada; Portland, Oregon, and Hongkong, China.
-And on my way back, I'll stop in Benares and Mumbai, India to do some research on the novel I'm writing.
+And on my way back, I'll stop in Varanasi (Benares) and Mumbai, India to do some research on the novel I'm writing.
 All this is covered by wonderful grants from the Danish Art Council, CopyDan, and DPA, The Danish Songwriters' Guild.

 I'm a lucky man.
 And right now this lucky man can't sleep.
 He lies in bed, his silly head full of silly ideas while the world of literature is waiting to devour him.